Verdagon/Vale/docs/InstantiatorRegions.md

 # How Regions Are Lowered In Instantiator (HRALII)

-Instantiator lowers these to RegionTemplata(mutable).
+Instantiator lowers region placeholders to RegionTemplata(mutable).
 However, this is the mutability of the region _at the time the thing was created_.
 A `List<mut&Ship>` is not a list of mutable references to ships, it's a List of references that it regards as mutable, but might not be mutable right now.
 Rather, it tracks what's mutable right now by putting that information in the coord's ownership, which can be owning, mutable borrow, or immutable borrow.

 The instantiator is in a constant quest to simplify coords to just two things: